jamcgee/jamcgee.github.io/content/article/2020/12/freebsd-geli-zfs-root-efi.md

 The use of two separate boot loaders seems unnecessarily complicated from a naive perspective, but it serves an essential purpose on many systems.
 The firmware's boot capabilities are limited so it may not be possible to fit all the functionality required to load a kernel into that space.
-As the most obvious example, the classic PC BIOS would only load 512 *bytes* into memory, which is clearly insufficient for reading a modern file system or configuring the CPU for protected mode.
+As the most obvious example, the classic PC BIOS would only load 512 *bytes* into memory, clearly insufficient for reading a modern file system or configuring the CPU for protected mode.
 Many systems ended up with *three* boot loaders just to work around this limitation.

-Those EFI instructions are clearly written with this model in mind.
-However, EFI is not a limited system.
+~~Those EFI instructions are clearly written with this model in mind.~~ However, EFI is not a limited system.
 In fact, it's practically a [full-fledged operating system](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface), capable of loading drivers and providing high-level services to the operating system or its boot loader.
 This means that not only is the first stage boot loader not required, the actual boot loader can be made much simpler since many of the things it's traditionally been required to do are now provided by the firmware.